albertas/deadcode/README.md

 - [ ] Distinguish between definitions with same name, but different files.
 - [ ] Repeated application of `deadcode` till the output stops changing.
 - [ ] Unreachable code detection and fixing: this should only be scoped for if statements and only limited to primitive variables.
-- [x] `--fix --dry [filenames]` - only show whats about to change in the listed filenames.
 - [ ] Benchmarking performance with larger projects (time, CPU and memory consumption) in order to optimize.
 - [ ] `--fix` could accept a list of filenames as well (only those files would be changed, but the summary could would be full).
     (This might be confusing, because filenames, which have to be considered are provided without any flag, --fix is expected to not accept arguments)
 - [ ] pre-commit-hook.
 - [ ] language server.
-- [x] Use only two digits for error codes instead of 3.
-Two is plenty and it simplifies usage a bit
 - [ ] DC10: remove code after terminal statements like `raise`, `return`, `break`, `continue` and comes in the same scope.
 - [ ] Add `ignore` and `per-file-ignores` command line and pyproject.toml options, which allows to skip some rules.
 - [ ] Make sure that all rules are being skipped by `noqa` comment and all rules react to `noqa: rule_id` comments.